Butterflies of North Carolina:

 MapClick on a county for list of all database records for the species in that county.

-DistributionDISTRIBUTION: Essentially statewide, but only scattered records for the Mountains and the northeastern and far eastern Coastal Plain.
+DistributionDISTRIBUTION: Essentially statewide, but only scattered records for the Mountains and much of the Coastal Plain.
 Likely occurs in all NC counties, unless absent in a few northern Coastal Plain counties.
+Scarcity of records in the central Coastal Plain is partly due to poor observer coverage, but absence/scarcity from some far eastern counties is likely real.

 AbundanceABUNDANCE: Fairly common to locally common in the Sandhills portion of the Coastal Plain and in the lower Piedmont; generally fairly common in the remainder of the southern Coastal Plain.
 Uncommon in the western half of the Piedmont, rare to uncommon in the northern Coastal Plain, and rare in the Mountains (except somewhat more numerous in the southwestern Mountains).
 The species is clearly more numerous in the eastern half of the state than in the western half.
 For some reason, the species was shockingly scarce in much of the state in 2013, with only three records from the entire Coastal Plain.